 Review: Ultrakatty and Warrior Lucy!

 I bought Ultrakatty and Warrior Lucy in February, and only recently built and reviewed it.
 I purchased it because Unikitty is my wife’s favorite.
 She has even gone so far as to call the character her “spirit animal”.
-Therefore, I held off on reviewing this set until I had time to do it justice and make a coloring page (click here to get it).
+Therefore, I held off on reviewing this set until I had time to do it justice.
 However, the time has come.
 As always, I generate scores using a rating system.
 To find out more, clicking here.

 Ultrakatty and Warrior Lucy Summary

 VALUE: 86% (Great value all around.)

 BUILD: 95% (Really impressive build.)

 MINIFIGURES: 86% (Great characters, but poor brick-to-fig ratio.)

 ENTERTAINMENT: 100% (Great for fans of Unikitty, awesome for play.)

 The Ultrakatty set retails for $39.99 in Canada, and contains 348 pieces.
 Correspondingly, at full price, you are paying $0.11 per brick.
 That is actually pretty good.
 My current average based on all the sets that I have reviewed over the last few years is $0.14.
 I rate the per-brick-value of this set at 90%.